ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     If you are not familiar with ARE, check out the [Getting Started on ARE](/getting_started/are) section.

 !!! warning
-    Please note that the waiting time for some of the prerequisites mentioned above could take 2-3 weeks.
+    The waiting time to complete some of the above prerequisites may be 2-3 weeks.

 ## Quick Start guide